Mi Nuevo Vicio

-"Mi Nuevo Vicio" is a song by Mexican singer Paulina Rubio, featuring Morat, a Colombian band.
+"Mi Nuevo Vicio" (My New Vice) is a song by Mexican singer Paulina Rubio, featuring Morat, a Colombian band.
 It was released on 27 January 2015 by Universal Music Spain, and was later included on the track list of her eleventh studio album, Deseo (2018).
 The song was written by Juan Pablo Isaza, Juan Pablo Villamil, Simón Vargas, Alejandro Posada and Mauricio Rengifo, and produced by Sky Adams, Carlos Paucar and Rengifo.
 Musically, "Mi Nuevo Vicio" is a departure from her usual latin pop sound, and adapts to Colombian rumba with elements of rock pop.
 Lyrically, this talks about how genuine feelings develop during a love affair.

 "Mi Nuevo Vicio" received critical acclaim from music critics, many whom praised the song's production.
 Commercially, the track reached number one in Mexico and Spain and the top ten in regions such as Latin America and Dominican Republic.
 It also appeared on the US Latin Airplay.
 Additionally, the song was certified double platinum by the Productores de Música de España for sales exceeding 80,000 units, and gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas for 30,000 units.

 The music video features Rubio dancing in a club with her love interest and then waking up with him in bed, over and over again.
 She also sings on a stage with Morat.
 To promote the single, Rubio performed the song at several gigs and shows including La Noche De Cadena 100, La Voz Spain, the Tu Mundo Awards, Telehit Awards, and on her Deseo tour.